Mary Florence Lathrop

 Mary Florence Lathrop (1865–1951) was an American lawyer.
-She was the first woman to open a law practice in Denver, Colorado and one of the first two female members of the American Bar Association.
+She was the first woman to open a law practice in Denver, Colorado, and one of the first two female members of the American Bar Association.
 She was inducted into the Colorado Women's Hall of Fame in 1987.

 Early life and education

-Mary Florence Lathrop was born December 10, 1865 to a Philadelphia Quaker family and knew early on that she would not be getting married.
+Lathrop was born December 10, 1865, to a Philadelphia Quaker family and knew early on that she would not be getting married.
 At the age of 19, she became a reporter at the Philadelphia Press and reported on labor conditions in Pennsylvania fabric mills and campaigned for the rights of children laborers.
 She traveled the world as a reporter, having been to Europe and Asia as well as the American West.
 After contracting Tuberculosis, she moved to Denver Colorado, studying law at the University of Denver and receiving her LL.B. summa cum laude in 1896.
 Her score for the Colorado Bar would stand as a record until 1941.